timocp/ruby-calc/README.md

 ```

 The default output mode can be set with [Calc::Config].
 The output of `inspect` will match whatever the current default is.

+Note that you can also provide `Calc::Q` objects to the ruby printf method.
+The format string parameter will coerce the number to the right internal type first (eg %d will display as an integer, %f as a floating point number).
+The display may have lost precision in this conversion.

 ### Configuration